Kevin Garnett: NBA championship, DPOY award and injury (2007–2009)

 In the 2008–09 season, Garnett started all of the 57 games he was able to suit up for.
-He averaged 15.8 points, 8.5 rebounds and 2.5 assists.
+He averaged 15.8 points, 8.5 rebounds, and 2.5 assists.
 On October 31, 2008, Garnett became the youngest player in NBA history to reach 1,000 career games, at 32 years and 165 days.
 Garnett earned his twelfth consecutive All-Star Game start on February 15, 2009.
 Following the All-Star Game, during a game against the Utah Jazz, Garnett injured his right knee late in the second quarter.
 The injury occurred on February 19, 2009, while attempting to go up for an alley-oop.
 He was forced to miss the next 14 games.
 Upon his return, he averaged nine points and 4.5 rebounds in four games before being shut down for the season, missing the final 25 games of the regular season as well as the 2009 playoffs due to his injured knee.
 In May 2009, he underwent knee surgery.
 Without Garnett, the Celtics advanced to the Eastern Conference semi-finals, but were eliminated by the Orlando Magic.

 Final All-Star appearances and falling short (2009–2013)

 In the 2009–10 season, Garnett and the Celtics, joined by newly signed free agent Rasheed Wallace, struggled with injuries and inconsistency throughout much of the regular season and earned the fourth seed in the Eastern Conference playoffs.
 Garnett was selected to play in the 2010 NBA All-Star Game (his 13th All-Star Game selection).
 Despite being written off by nearly every major sports analyst, the Celtics elevated their play and consistency, and dominated opponents much as they did during their 2008 championship run.
 They eliminated the Miami Heat, Cleveland Cavaliers, and Orlando Magic to advance to face the Los Angeles Lakers in the 2010 NBA Finals.
-In Game 6 against the Cavaliers, Garnett recorded 22 points, 12 rebounds and 3 assists in the series-clinching win.
+In Game 6 against the Cavaliers, Garnett recorded 22 points, 12 rebounds, and 3 assists in the series-clinching win.
 The 2010 Finals went to a decisive seventh game in Los Angeles, where the Celtics led well into the third quarter before the Lakers mounted a comeback and held on for the victory.

 In the 2010–11 NBA season, Garnett and the Celtics started strong, winning 23 of their first 26 games.
 On December 30, 2010, Garnett injured his right knee after he tried to dunk.
 He missed two weeks with the injury.
 Garnett returned on January 17, 2011, to face the Orlando Magic.
-The Celtics ended the regular season third in the Eastern Conference behind the Chicago Bulls and the Miami Heat.
+The Celtics ended the regular season third in the Eastern Conference behind the Chicago Bulls and Miami Heat.
 Garnett averaged under 15 points, under 9 rebounds, and a career low 0.8 blocks per game.
 After sweeping the New York Knicks in the first round, they faced the Heat in the semi-finals.
 After losing the first two games of the series, Garnett's playoff high 28 points helped the Celtics take Game 3.
 However, the Heat won the next two games, winning the series 4–1.